Generic Name: alogliptin and pioglitazone (AL oh GLIP tin and PYE oh GLI ta zone)

 Oseni side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Oseni: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Oseni: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Common Oseni side effects may include: